laoliveira/Rubiks-Cube-Detection/README.md

 [seed]: https://github.com/laoliveira/Rubiks-Cube-Detection/blob/master/rubik.png "Positive image"

 ### Considerations
 Because only one seed image was used, and the number of training images is small, the classifier is not 100% accurate.
-Room brightness and background can cause lead to wrongful detection.
+Room brightness and background can lead to wrongful detection.